What the World Showed Me- Thailand

 In Phuket, the pace slows.
 The beaches look like something out of a postcard, clear water and soft sand.
 We swim, we rest, we let the sun do its work.
 It is the counterbalance to Bangkok, a place to breathe.

 We breathe a little too well.
-One morning we all oversleep, and what follows is pure chaos.
-We are running through the airport, hearts pounding, bags flying, certain we have missed our flight to Cambodia.
+On the morning of our flight to Cambodia we all oversleep, and what follows is pure chaos.
+We are running through the airport, hearts pounding, bags flying, certain we have missed our flight.
 We make it by a thread, laughing and gasping as we collapse into our seats.

-We do not know yet that the next part of this trip will change me.
+We all feel that sigh of relief.
+Not knowing how the next part of this trip will change me.

 She thought she was just traveling.
 She was learning the lessons that would shape the rest of her life.